meffmadd/baba_is_eval/README.md

 https://github.com/user-attachments/assets/cb6d0d49-b583-46a2-b262-1cf38279a531

-We evaluate language models' meta-level reasoning, like ARC-AGI-2 and -3, except we use Hempuli's brilliant puzzle title "Baba Is You".
-In short, the game is about manipulating the game rules by pushing word blocks around to form or destroy rules.
+We evaluate language models' meta-level reasoning in an interactive setting, like the upcoming ARC-AGI-3, except we use the brilliant puzzle game "Baba Is You".
+In short, the player manipulates the game rules by pushing word blocks around to form or destroy rules.
 We provide an MCP server to interact with the game in text format.
-The project is currently in demo stage and not stable.
+The project is currently an alpha and not stable.
 Contributions are welcome, and brave devs with model credits to spare are invited to give it a try.

 ## Setup 🔩